jasonbayton/rhino_content/support/boot-to-recovery.md

-Android's recovery mode is a device-level tool built into most Android devices today.
+Android's recovery mode is a device-level tool built into most Android devices on the market.
 All Rhino devices can access recovery mode using the key combination `Power` + `Volume up` when the unit is powered off.
 Recovery can be used to reset a device back to factory settings, test hardware functions, and more.

 ## Hardware key combination